 Finding registered accommodation

 We recommend that students and their parents should try to find registered accommodation as a first preference.
 You can find help and advice on the Studentpad website.

 In order to make sure that safety standards are adhered to, we ask landlords to register properties which are being rented out to multiple occupants.
 Not all HMOs need to be registered.
 To find out whether your property needs to be registered, please read our definition of relevant HMOs.

-In some places where there are a lot of HMOs, particularly near the universities, we have identified “Action Areas”.
-If your HMO is in that area, then it must be registered.
+If the property is a HMO then it must be registered.
 If you live in a house with multiple occupants, find out more about what the certificate should cover.

 If you are a landlord and you rent out HMOs, find out what you need to do to get certification and what your responsibilities are.